Yung Tory

-Tory Lester Zellars (born April 24, 1996), better known by his stage name Yung Tory and nickname, Mr. Yaw Yaw, is a Canadian rapper from Toronto, Ontario.
-Tory initially signed to Lil Durk’s record label OTF in 2015, but after gaining recognition in 2018 he signed into a joint venture deal with Timbaland’s Mosley Music Group and Def Jam Recordings a year later.
-He released his debut album Rastar in early 2019.
+Tory Lester Zellars (born April 24, 1996), better known by his stage name Yung Tory (or Mr. Yaw Yaw), is a Canadian rapper from Mississauga, Ontario.
+He initially signed with Lil Durk's Only the Family in 2017, but parted ways the following year in favor of Timbaland's Mosley Music Group, an imprint of Def Jam Recordings.
+He released his debut studio album, Rastar, in early 2019.

 Early life

 Tory was born in Toronto, Canada, and spent most of his childhood in Atlanta or Toronto.
 He is of Jamaican descent and is one of the few artists to combine the rap and the rasta lifestyle.
 He is a lifelong vegan and is a committed Rastafarian.
 He was influenced in his rap style by listening to Lil Wayne, Dipset and 50 Cent.
 He first found his love for music as a toddler, rapping over beats on his father's Xbox console.